gitudaniel/bandit/level12.md

 At some point something will have to be decompressed a number of times

+Before anything else we create a directory in the /tmp/directory and copy the datafile to it

 We convert the hexdump into its original binary format using xxd -r and get more information about it using file.
 The -r flag converts a hexdump into binary

 The output of file is "data2.txt: gzip compressed data, was "data2.bin", from Unix, last modified: Fri Nov 14 10:32:20 2014, max compression"